imehrdadmahdavi/titanic-survival-exploration/README.md

 ### Code

-Template code is provided in the notebook `titanic_survival_exploration.ipynb` notebook file.
+The code is provided in the notebook `titanic_survival_exploration.ipynb` notebook file.

 ### Run